New U.S. airline group backs Gulf carriers in Open Skies dispute

 Four long-time supporters of U.S. Open Skies agreements with Qatar and the United Arab Emirates, which remove restrictions on flying to and from those states, have formally banded together to create the U.S. Airlines for Open Skies Coalition.
-They are the air cargo unit of FedEx Corp (FDX.N), JetBlue Airways Corp (JBLU.O), Atlas Air Worldwide Holdings Inc (AAWW.O) and Hawaiian Holdings Inc (HA.O).
+They are the air cargo unit of FedEx Corp, JetBlue Airways Corp , Atlas Air Worldwide Holdings Inc and Hawaiian Holdings Inc.

 “We thought it was important that the government understand that there are many different voices in this choir,” JetBlue’s general counsel, James Hnat, told reporters Monday in announcing a letter from the group to the Obama administration.

 The letter comes just hours before the U.S. government closes a public comment period on Aug.
-3 asking for views on whether Emirates [EMIRA.UL], Etihad Airways and Qatar Airways have dumped capacity and begun pushing competitors out of key markets via $42 billion in subsidies over the past decade.
+3 asking for views on whether Emirates, Etihad Airways and Qatar Airways have dumped capacity and begun pushing competitors out of key markets via $42 billion in subsidies over the past decade.

 Each Gulf carrier has denied the subsidy claims.

-A coalition representing American Airlines Group Inc (AAL.O), Delta Air Lines Inc (DAL.N), United Continental Holdings Inc (UAL.N) and seven airline unions - known as the Partnership for Open and Fair Skies - has called on the Obama administration to initiate consultations with the Gulf states to address the alleged subsidies.
+A coalition representing American Airlines Group Inc , Delta Air Lines Inc, United Continental Holdings Inc and seven airline unions - known as the Partnership for Open and Fair Skies - has called on the Obama administration to initiate consultations with the Gulf states to address the alleged subsidies.

 The Partnership’s spokeswoman, Jill Zuckman, called the new U.S. group “a meaningless coalition without a cause.”
 A majority of comments submitted to the U.S. government have backed the Partnership, according to the group.